saijananiganesan/LDAPathwayPrediction/README.md

 - `Parameterization` class to parameterize LDA model;inherits from Model class

+- `TestSample`  class to process input data for FT and LDA models

 ## Running simulations

-- `Play.ipynb` demo script on loading data, model building and validation
+- `LDAvsFastText_Model.ipynb` demo script on loading data, model, and testing

 ## Information